Wind's Poem: Background and composition

 While making the album Elverum wished to move away from his usual style; creating an album about violent changes.
 He intended for it to be the loudest record he had made at the time but also to feature significant emotion.
 Elverum cites black metal as an influence for the album.
 At certain points on the record Elverum attempts to replicate Xasthur's Subliminal Genocide.
 A hill he used to live on and 1990s American drama television series Twin Peaks were also influential.
 Despite music publications such as Pitchfork labelling the album "black metal", Elverum has denounced the genre tag, clarifying that "It's definitely not a black metal album and the whole idea of doing kind of a kitschy genre album is so embarrassing and shallow."

 Recording took place from between February 14, 2008, and March 27, 2009, at Nowhere, Anacortes, Washington with Nick Krgovich.
-Elverum recorded the album via adding various layers to the compositions.
-Elverum didn't play the drums on a drum set instead recording each drum individually on their own track.
-Elverum did so to allow for drum rolls on each drum, simultaneously.
+Elverum recorded the album by adding various layers to the compositions.
+Elverum did not play the drums on a drum set, instead recording each drum individually on their own track.
+Elverum did this to allow for drum rolls on each drum simultaneously.
 The vocals were intentionally mixed low to encourage listeners to turn the volume up—causing the album to "[wrap] around the listener...like a dream."
 The album was mixed in stereo.
 Field recordings of wind are featured on the album.
 Elverum used distorted cymbals to emulate the sound of wind.